exonum/exonum-doc/src/get-started/create-service.md

 ## Create Demo Blockchain

 The service is ready.
 You can verify that the library code compiles by running `cargo build` in the shell.
-However, we do not have a means to process requests to the service.
+However, we do not have means to process requests to the service.
 To fix this, let us create a minimalistic blockchain network with one node and a single service we’ve just finished creating.

 The code we are going to write is logically separate from the service itself.
-The service library could be connected to blockchains together with other services, while the demo blockchain is a specific example of its usage.
+The service library could be connected to an Exonum-powered blockchain together with other services, while the demo blockchain is a specific example of its usage.
 For this reason, we will position the blockchain code as an [*example*][cargo-example] and place it into [`examples/demo.rs`][demo.rs].